adamsilver/fdpb/01-a-registration-form.md

 var validator = new FormValidator(document.getElementById('registration'));
 ```

-To validate the email field, for example, call the `addValidator` method as shown below.
+To validate the email field, for example, call the `addValidator` method (shown below).
 The first rule's method trims the value before checking the length in order to forgive trivial mistakes.
 Jared Spool makes a joke about this in “Design is Metrically Opposed”[^16], at 42 minutes in.
-He says “it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong”.
+He says “it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong.”

 ```JS
 validator.addValidator('email', [{